loquemedalagana/shopping-mall-clone/README.md

 #### Search

 - All search options like `brand`, `model name`, `price` will be shown.
+- When inputs are changed, the search result will be shown.
+- Every search input is autocompleted.

 #### Add to cart - `local storage`